T

 Carnaval

-Pre-Lenten celebrations with parades and music, though less prominent than in coastal cities.
+Pre-Lenten celebrations with parades and music in various neighborhoods.

 March/April